 The game is aligned with the Universal Design for Learning theoretical framework.
 This framework challenges curriculum developers to increase the accessibility of learning materials using multiple means of engagement, representation, action, and expression.
 The research team is currently preparing to launch a beta-version of the video game for feedback from our core consumers: elementary school students, teachers, and their parents or guardians.

-The “Interdisciplinary Coaching As a Nexus for Transforming how Institutions Support Undergraduates in STEM (iCAN)” is an exploratory project that will occur over two years. iCAN relies on coaching and mobile technologies (e.g., tablets & smartphones) to help undergraduates with disabilities achieve success in science, technology, engineering, and mathematics (STEM).
-The project team is systematically investigating how a successful model for enhancing undergraduate STEM learning and persistence at Landmark, a small rural college in Vermont, can be migrated to the University of Central Florida.
+The “Interdisciplinary Coaching As a Nexus for Transforming how Institutions Support Undergraduates in STEM (iCAN)” is an exploratory project that occurred over two years. iCAN relies on coaching and mobile technologies (e.g., tablets & smartphones) to help undergraduates with disabilities achieve success in science, technology, engineering, and mathematics (STEM).
+The project team systematically investigated how a successful model for enhancing undergraduate STEM learning and persistence at Landmark, a small rural college in Vermont, can be migrated to the University of Central Florida.
 The project benefits both the graduate students who are pursuing a Master’s degree in Exceptional Education and undergraduate STEM majors.
 It provides practicing teachers with insights regarding how to better prepare students to be college and career ready.

 RET Site: Collaborative Multidisciplinary Engineering Design Experiences for Teachers (CoMET)

 Our RET site program at UCF will expose middle school to high school science and math teachers to various aspects of IoT technologies from design to manufacturing in an effort for them to experience the complete lifecycle of hardware and software, i.e., building blocks of IoT.
 The teacher participants will gain a new insight into this cutting-edge engineering research through the application of scientific knowledge, hands-on experiments, and development of their teaching modules, which will enrich their classroom teaching.